Want the perfect workout program?Take Quiz

 Well, we disagree.
 Grip strength is one of the most important things in fitness and life.
 You use your grip for just about every exercise that involves weights.
 The stronger your grip is, the stronger you are.
 Grip strength has been proven to correlate to increased strength.
 Plus, having a strong grip is a primal feature that naturally makes us appear powerful to others.
 And who doesn't want that?

-Anyway, this isn’t about why grip strength is important, we’ve done a whole article on that which you can read:
+Anyway, this isn’t about why grip strength is important, we’ve done a whole article on the benefits of grip strength, which you can read.

 Now, to the point of this specific benefit of kettlebell training.
 If you do kettlebell workouts consistently, you will develop supremely powerful grip strength.
 This is because the weight of the kettlebell is not going to be placed in the center of your palm like it is with a barbell.
 Kettlebells have an offset center of gravity, usually about 6 to 8 inches away from your grip on the handle, so it is harder to control.
 This means the weight is not balanced in your hand.
 This is going to make your forearms, wrists and fingers work overtime as you try to control the kettlebell during exercises.
 The result, your grip will be strengthened from every angle.